juristr/juristr.github.com/content/blog/commons-chunk-and-lazy-loading-in-angular.md

 However, as soon as you have some shared piece, some shared module with a couple of components that both, the products and orders lazy loaded modules use, you suddenly get this

 ![](/blog/assets/imgs/ng-lazy-chunks-common.png)

+What happens here is that the Angular CLI by default, groups all shared code (used in at least 2 locations) into a `common.js` chunk.
+This JS file **is loaded at startup**.